Cabins are available from 4.30 PM. The meeting with the tour leader and the crew is scheduled at 7 PM

 After breakfast we continue our bike and boat adventure cycling towards Ferrara, another key City State of ancient Italy.
-We visit this historic town and discover its little touched centre which is still surrounded by the original city walls.
+We visit this historic town and discover its centre which is still surrounded by the original city walls.
 From Ferrara a short transfer by private coach takes us to Adria.
 Once close to the shores of the sea which bears its name, Adria was an ancient Greek port famous for trading Baltic amber.
 Its remarkable museum also bears witness to its Etruscan, Roman and Venetian heritage.

 5. Adria – Porto Viro – Chioggia (40 km)